MURDERGUTS/MURDERGUTS/README.md

-• do talk to me please i need more friends!!! i lalalove seeing people who have the same interests as me ^^ either in pt or ata!! do be very cautious and ask questions before fully interacting
+• do talk to me please i need more friends!!! i lalalove seeing people who have the same interests as me ^^ either in pt or ata!! do be very mindful and ask questions before fully interacting!! i dont want to hurt anyone, so please do not fully become my friend immediately, ask questions about boundaries or my interests to see if we get along! or just pretty much anything to get to know each other better